Magic hand Cavaliers worst playoff loss in franchise history, win 121-83 to cut their deficit to 2-1

-Franz Wagner finished with 16 points and eight assists for the Magic, who led by 43 points in the fourth quarter on the way to the third-largest margin of victory in a playoff game.
+Franz Wagner finished with 16 points and eight assists for the Magic, who led by 43 points on the way to the third-largest margin of victory in a playoff game.
 They earned their first playoff victory since 2020 and the first on their home floor since April 26, 2011.

 They can even the series with a victory at home Saturday afternoon.